MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 **DeployR Administration Console**

 The DeployR Administration Console is a browser-based administrators tool used to customize the deployment configuration for the server, tune server runtime behaviors, and facilitate the integration of client applications on the API.
-Please refer to the DeployR Administration Console Users Guide for further details.
+Refer to the [Administration Console documentation](rserver/deployr-admin-console/deployr-admin-console-about.md) for further details.

 **DeployR Grid Management Framework**

 The grid management framework provides load balancing capabilities for intensive R-compute environments.
 This framework manages a scalable network of collaborating nodes where each node on the grid contributes its own resources (processor, memory and disk).
 Each node can be leveraged by the server to execute R analyses on behalf of client applications.

->[!NOTE]
->For further details, refer to section **Managing the Grid** in the **DeployR Administration Console Users Guide**.
+For further details, refer to section [Managing the Grid](rserver/deployr-admin-console/deployr-admin-managing-the-grid.md).

 **Spring 3 Framework & J2EE Container**

 The Spring Framework is a lightweight, modular framework for building enterprise Java applications.
 The DeployR server builds on top of the Spring Framework in order to deliver advanced R-based analytics services on-demand in a secure, robust manner.

-**MongoDB NoSQL Database**
+**Database**

-The DeployR server leverages the MongoDB NoSQL database to manage the reliable persistence of all user, project and repository data.
-The MongoDB database is a scalable, high-performance, open source NoSQL database.
+The DeployR server leverages a database to manage the reliable persistence of all user, project and repository data.

 ### Architecture Overview